-The University applies precautionary measures to ensure that risks can be mitigated as fully as possible pending processes including Student Discipline, Fitness to Study and Fitness to Practise.
+The University applies Precautionary Measures to ensure that risks can be mitigated as fully as possible pending processes including Student Discipline, Health, Wellbeing and Support for Study and Fitness to Practise.
 Any precautionary measures put in place should mitigate risk and protect the parties involved and the University community.

 Advice and Support

 The University recognises that being subject to precautionary measures can be stressful.
 The University’s Student Support and Safeguarding Service offer a range of support services that you can access.
-In particular, the Wellbeing Service is available for emotional and wellbeing support.
+In particular, Student Support Advice is available for emotional and wellbeing support.

 The SU Advice & Support Centre is independent of the University.
-The SU Advisers can assist you in preparing for meetings and can attend the meetings as an adviser.
-Students can arrange a meeting with an advisor by emailing firstname.lastname@example.org.
+The SU Advisors can assist you in preparing for meetings and can attend the meetings as an advisor.
+Students can arrange a meeting with an advisor by emailing email@example.com.